sabal12344/Chess-Tournament-Handler-/README.md

 # Chess Tournament Manager (Java Console App)

 A Java-based console application to simulate and manage chess tournaments.
-Currently supports Round-Robin pairings with player tracking, match results, and live standings.
+Currently supports Round-Robin pairings with player tracking, match results, and live standings(after the completion of each round).